mwendemichelle4-dev/Aviation_Accident_Analysis/README.md

 <img width="859" height="470" alt="image" src="https://github.com/user-attachments/assets/0bf0c093-6001-420c-b4a1-e5222261a347" />

-Counterintuitively most accidents happen in  Visual Meteorological Conditions (VMC) which is more favourable condition for pilots and flights.
+Most accidents happen in  Visual Meteorological Conditions (VMC) which is more favourable condition for pilots and flights.
 This could be due to a high number of flights when the weather is favourable.
 Also most accidents take place during take off and cruise.

 <img width="1389" height="790" alt="image" src="https://github.com/user-attachments/assets/f1f25af6-7cd2-4eee-a19e-a29d778bd533" />